Pallasite, Eagle Station group

-A scenario has been considered in which the Eagle Station pallasites were once a part of a large differentiated CV parent body that was collisionally disrupted.
+A scenario has been considered in which the Eagle Station pallasites were once a part of a large differentiated parent body that was collisionally disrupted.
 This is consistent with the finding of natural remanent magnetization in the CV chondrites, attesting to the existence of a core dynamo at the time these meteorites were formed (Weiss et al., 2010).
 Likewise, paleomagnetic studies conducted by Tarduno et al. (2014) revealed a strong natural remanent magnetization in tiny magnetic inclusions in Eagle Station olivines.
 Importantly, this remanent magnetization attests to the fact that the Eagle Station pallasite was not formed near the core-mantle boundary, because a rotating core dynamo would necessarily cease prior to any significant cooling of adjacent material; therefore, no remanent magnetization would exist.